Examples of Corruption in Project Execution

 Example:

 A project owner appoints a road contractor to build a road.
 The specification requires that the base course of the road should be of a particular type of aggregate provided in the contract.
-The contractor deliberately supplies aggregate of a cheaper and inferior specification.
+The contractor deliberately supplies aggregate of a cheaper and inferior quality.
 The contractor’s purpose in doing so is to make an additional gain.
 The contractor provides false aggregate delivery records to the project owner which falsely state that the aggregate meets the contract specification.
 The contractor invoices the project owner for the cost of the aggregate required by the contract, not the cheaper product that was actually supplied.

 Explanation: